General Guidelines for Documentation of Physical and Non-Neurodevelopmental Mental Disabilities and Need for Accommodation

 Guidelines For Documentation Of A Disability And Need For Accommodation

-As the Dean determines appropriate to the particular disability and relevant to the requested accommodation(s), documentation must include:
+As the designated administrator determines appropriate to the particular disability and relevant to the requested accommodation(s), documentation must include:

 - A diagnostic statement identifying the nature and extent of the impairment(s), the assessment or evaluation procedures/tests used to make the diagnosis, and the date of the current diagnostic evaluation (within six months for emotional/psychological diagnoses; generally within one year for other diagnoses).
 Emotional/mental health diagnoses must be supported by criteria set forth in the Diagnostic and Statistical Manual (most recent edition).
 Physical health diagnoses must be supported by criteria set forth in the International Classification of Diseases Manual (most recent edition).